 Draft Beer Faucet Materials

 Draft faucets are typically available in three types of finishes: chrome-plated, stainless steel and polished brass.
-While all three have different aesthetic qualities to them, there are some additional things to keep in mind when selecting the style you want to use.
+While all three have different aesthetic qualities, there are some additional things to keep in mind when selecting the style you want to use.

 Chrome Draft Beer Faucets